Addicted to You (Hikaru Utada song)

-"Addicted to You" is a song by Japanese-American recording artist Hikaru Utada from their second studio album Distance (2001).
+"Addicted to You" is a song by Japanese-American recording artist Hikaru Utada from their third studio album Distance (2001).
 It was released as the album's lead single on November 10, 1999, by EMI Music Japan.
-"Addicted to You" was written by Utada and produced by Jimmy Jam & Terry Lewis; this is Utada's first collaboration with American producers and composers.
+"Addicted to You" was written by Utada and produced by Jimmy Jam & Terry Lewis, marking Utada's first collaboration with American producers and composers.
 The single artwork was shot by American photographer Richard Avedon and features two black-and-white figures of Utada.
 Musically, "Addicted to You" is an R&B song.

-"Addicted to You" received positive reviews from music critics, many who highlighted it from the parent album; one music critic viewed the single as "nostalgic."
-It achieved commercial success in Japan, with a peak position of number one on the Oricon Singles Chart and a Million certification by the Recording Industry Association of Japan (RIAJ).
+"Addicted to You" received positive reviews from music critics, who described it as "nostalgic" and highlighted it as a standout from the parent album.
+It was commercially successful in Japan, with a peak position of number one on the Oricon Singles Chart and a Million certification by the Recording Industry Association of Japan (RIAJ).
 The single remains the fourth highest selling single in first week sales, and the thirty-ninth best selling single in Japan.
 A music video was shot in Hong Kong, and featured Utada inside a club.
+Utada has performed the song on several of their concert tours, beginning with the Bohemian Summer 2000 tour.